alixaxel/halBox/README.md

 To-Do
 =====

-* add ElasticSearch?
 * tweak MongoDB setup
-* benchmark MySQL Server vs Percona Server
-* provide a better default list for node.js modules
 * tweak chkrootkit, clamav, maldet and rkhunter installs
 * make sure all the packages install correctly on Debian
-* assess if either nginx `fastcgi_cache` or Varnish are viable to implement

 Credits
 =======